-Veheradivulana ( also spelled Veheradiulana, Weheradivulana and also called Divulenagoda ) is an remote archaeological site bordering Yala National Park which has been left to the mercy of treasure hunters like many other such site in the area.
+Veheradivulana ( also spelled Veheradiulana, Weheradivulana and also called Divulanagoda) is an remote archaeological site bordering Yala National Park which has been left to the mercy of treasure hunters like many other such site in the area.

 This is a rocky outcrop lying on the banks of Kumbukkan Oya in close proximity to zone 3 of Yala National park which can be accessible through Kotiyagala.

-According to local tradition, the banks of Kumbukkan Oya have been densely populated thousands of years ago when the sub kingdom of Ruhuna flourished.
+According archaeological ruins in the area, the banks of Kumbukkan Oya have been densely populated thousands of years ago when the sub kingdom of Ruhuna flourished.
 Veheragala monastery, the Wattarama temple in Kotiyagala, and Thalaguruvehera in Zone 3 of the Yala National Park had been the abode of thousands of Buddhist monks in the ancient times.

 A renowned historian Raj Somadeva had mentioned that the Veheradivulana was undoubtedly one of the most ancient temples in the country, but the authorities are yet to carry out research on its archaeological importance and its place in the Buddhist history of Sri Lanka.

 The Handbook of Ceylon Traveller published in 1974 mentions of Veheradivulana (Divulangoda) site as; Twenty miles up the Kumbukkan oya along the jeep track from Kumana and then half a mile to the North is a gently rising rocky hill.
 Diulanagoda, surmounted by the crumbling remains of a dagaba.
 The hill appears to be terraced and has two long flights of steps cut into the rock from. two directions, leading to the summit.
 There are two drip-ledged caves one of which contains a white limestone image of the Buddha, 8 feet high, the crown touching the cave’s roof.